lyogavin/godmodeanimation/README.md

 ## Replicate Public Model

 We created Replicate public models for Sword Wield, Spin Kick, Run Jump and Run.
-You can find the details in [Replicate](https://replicate.com/lyogavin/godmodeanimation).
+You can try it from Replicat platform, find the details in [Replicate](https://replicate.com/lyogavin/godmodeanimation).

 ## Citing God Mode Animation